Kastav

-Kastav (Italian: Castua) is a town in Primorje-Gorski Kotar County, Croatia, built on a 365 m high hill overlooking the Kvarner Gulf in the northern part of the Adriatic coast.
-It is in close vicinity of Rijeka, the largest port in Croatia, and the Opatija Riviera, one of the popular tourist destinations in Croatia.
+Kastav is a town in Primorje-Gorski Kotar County, western part of Croatia, built on a 365 m high hill overlooking the Kvarner Gulf on the northern coast of the Adriatic.
+It is in close vicinity of Rijeka, the largest port in Croatia, and the Opatija Riviera, one of the popular tourist destinations in the country.

 Demographics

-The total population of Kastav is 10,265 (census 2021).
+In the census of 2021, the total population of Kastav was 10,202.

-The census of 2001 had recorded the following settlements:
+In the census of 2001, the total municipality population was 8,891, in the following settlements: